SAP/neonbee/docs/commit_msg.md

 ## Examples

-Add examples as soon as there are good ones in the neonbee-core repo.
+Add examples as soon as there are good ones in the NeonBee repository.